PelionIoT/simple-mbed-cloud-client/README.md

   1. Connect the modem to an serial interface which supports hardware flow control, and define MDMRTS and MDMCTS correspondingly.
   2. Use the highest possible baud-rate of your modem, e.g. 115200bps
   3. For the UART connected to your host PC, choose one which supports hardware flow control
-  4. Set the STDIO UART baud-rate to 230400bps by configuring "platform.stdio-baud-rate".
+  4. Set the STDIO UART baud-rate to 230400bps by configuring `platform.stdio-baud-rate`.

 #### Notification channel failures during LwM2M Resource test cases
 This could be observed if a previously registered long-poll or webhook notification channel with the same API key existed.